IPoAC-SMT/DONE/README.md

 ## CLI
-The CLI is an interactive instance of python3 with network emulation functions
+The CLI is an interactive instance of python3 with network emulation functions.
+Directly interact with the underlying network infrastructure by using a simple command line